NextronSystems/asgard-manual/usage/commandline.rst

    Asset Streams in an overload situation

-The "Busy Streams" line indicates the number of streams currently active.
-As you might have guessed, the picture above was taken on an ASGARD in default configuration where the number of concurrent streams is set to the default value of 25.
+The "Busy Streams" line indicates the number of streams currently active. s you might have guessed, the picture above was taken on an ASGARD in default configuration where the number of concurrent streams is set to the default value of 25.

 Managing Logs
 -------------

 ASGARD will store all logs under ``/var/lib/nextron/asgard2/log/``

 All logs in this directory will be rotated and automatically cleared after 14 months, please see :ref:`usage/maintenance:Log Rotation and Retention` for more information.

-Please copy the oldest log packages to another directory or to a dedicated log server in case you require longer retention periods. **Do not modify the built-in rotation settings** as this might interfere with ASGARD updates!
+Please copy the oldest log packages to another directory or to a dedicated log server in case you require longer retention periods.
+**Do not modify the built-in rotation settings** as this might interfere with ASGARD updates!

 .. list-table::
    :header-rows: 1